 The SDA Rules deal with the criteria for when a participant will have SDA included in their NDIS plan, the dwellings that can be used for SDA and the payments that will be paid to registered providers of SDA.
 Most of the requirements and obligations in relation to SDA are set out in the SDA Rules.

 The Rules also allow the NDIA to further specify a number of requirements such as design categories for dwellings, other features that affect prices, and SDA prices.
-These matters are further outlined in the SDA Price Guide described above.
+These matters are further outlined in the SDA Price Guide described above for current SDA dwellings and projects.